henlyy6/AirThings_DataAnalysis/README.md

-# AirThings_DataAnalysis
+# Machine Learning on Air Quality Data
-Analysis and prediction for radon levels based on data from AirThings sensor
+Analysis and prediction for radon levels based on data from AirThings sensors